AllenInstitute/CCF-MAP/docs/neuroglancer_primer.md

 ### 3. Working with Layers

 - **Toggle visibility**: Click the [layers button](#panel-organization-b) in the panel buttons to toggle on/off.
-Current invisible layers are shown with strikethrough text in the [layer organization](#layer-organization-a) tab or with a strikethrough of the &#x1f441; symbol in the laters windown.
+Current invisible layers are shown with strikethrough text in the [layer organization](#layer-organization-a) tab or with a strikethrough of the &#x1f441; symbol in the layers window.
 Layers can be turned on by clicking the &#x1f441; symbol.
 - **Rendering controls** (e.g., adjust contrast, opacity, blending, volume rendering for 3D data) are accessible by clicking on the [layer side panel](#panel-organization-b) in the panel buttons, in the layers window, or using Ctrl‑click on the layer.

 ### 4. Using the layer side panel for selecting atlas subdivisions